-Due diligence is the research that a buyer’s attorney performs on behalf of a buyer to help the buyer determine whether the property that they’ve had their offer accepted on is worth moving forward into contract.
-It’s conducted before the contract is signed and is one of the only ways to help to reveal any possible “red flags” that would deter the buyer from moving forward with a transaction.
+Real Estate due diligence is the research that a buyer’s attorney performs on behalf of a buyer to help the buyer determine if they should sign a sales contract.
+It’s conducted after an offer is accepted but before the contract is signed.
+Diligence is one of the only ways to help to reveal any possible “red flags” that would deter the buyer from moving forward with a transaction.

-Diligence is important as it’s the only way to independently verify a lot of the information about the property that the seller has stated in the contract as well as the representations that the seller has made in regard to the condition of the property.
+It’s important because it’s the only way to independently verify the seller’s statements about the property, especially the condition of the property.
 It also helps the buyer to determine whether or not the purchase is a good future investment or not.

-Due diligence can be a very subjective matter, since some conditions and issues that would bother one person may not be an issue to another.
-However, there are a few items that could be considered “red flags” that should be investigated further such as:
+Real estate due diligence can be a very subjective matter.
+Some conditions and issues that would bother one person may not be an issue to another.
+However, some items might be considered “red flags” and need to be investigated further such as:

 - Litigation ongoing in the building